 Several members of Holy Family have chosen vocations within the Catholic Church.
 Henry Grosdidier, born in 1903, was ordained to the priesthood in Rome in 1929.
 Theresa Grosdidier, a sister of Henry Grosdidier, became Sister Agatha, a member of the Ursuline Order at Paola, Kansas, in 1924.
 Anna Schehrer, known as Sister Mary Jerome, a daughter of Stephen Schehrer, in 1925 also joined the Ursuline order in Paola.
 Ferdinand Madl, son of John Madl, joined the Passion Order.
 Dolores and Marcella Schopper, twin daughters of John Schopper born in 1922, entered the Carmelite Convent in St. Louis, Missouri.
 Shirley Hadl, daughter of Leonard Hadl, entered the novitiate of the Ursuline Convent in Paola, Kansas, in 1961.
 Patrick Jerome, who served the church for many years beginning in 1991when he was ordained to the Order of Deacons at St. Peter’s Basilica in Vatican City, later became a linguist who worked for the Vatican in Rome.

 Holy Family now includes about 335 families from Eudora and neighboring cities such as DeSoto that do not have a Catholic Church.
-Church members traditionally have a picnic every summer, a tradition that dates back to before 1900 when members went to Fendt’s Park in Eudora at the end of each July and then to a dance following at Lothholz Hall.
+Church members traditionally have a picnic every summer, a tradition that dates back to before 1900 when members went to Fendt’s Park in Eudora at the end of each July and then to a dance following at Lothholz Hall. to Fendt's Park in Eudora at the end of each July and then to a dance following at Lothholz Hall.
+Holy Family Catholic Church completed constrctruction of a new church on property adjacent to the former church on Birch Street between 8th and 9th Streets.
 This 1966 photograph is of the church members who played in a Eudora church league of the time.
 Also see Holy Family priests.
 Source: History of the Holy Family Parish; Hodl Family History, 1690-1989, (by Jack Williams); and History of the State of Kansas; Eudora News; Janet Campbell's church history.

 Salem Evangelical Church.
 Organized in 1869 by a German-speaking congregation, Salem Chapel, 716 Church Street, was built in 1870 for $1,050.
 Jacob Strobel Sr. and Christine Strobel organized the construction of the 26-foot by 40-foot brick building.
 Strobel and his daughters, Caroline and Pauline, carried water from the Wakarusa River for the brick’s mortar.
 Cutler’s History of the State of Kansas referred to the church as the (All Brights) German Evangelical Church and said it “embraces among its membership many of the prominent farmers in the vicinity of Eudora.”